The inside story of the SSC Tuatara’s harrowing land-speed record run

 Shelby and the team let the car cool down and then performed final checks on everything from the tires to the engine and suspension.
 Ready for the run, the team activated the satellite tracking gear.

-Webb ran the first pass and hit 287 mph.
+Heading northwest to Pahrump, Webb ran the first pass and hit 287 mph.
 Faster than either of the Koenigsegg's passes, that was an amazing speed in Shelby’s book, but he hoped for more.

 As soon as Webb got out of the car he called his dad.
 “I just went at world-record speed.
 I’ve got to do it in another direction,” he said.